jimrthy/frereth/apps/log-viewer/docs/lifecycle.md

 session ::connection/active and set up the web socket so the render.lib/on-message! multimethod handles incoming messages.

+# World Handshake

+The design behind this is loosely based on the CurveCP handshake.

-Back on the browser side, inside session-socket/init-key for its
+Back on the browser side, the session-socket/init-key method for its
-::connection, I've skipped a couple more steps.
+::connection key does double duty.

 After the websocket's onopen handler calls notify-logged-in! it calls worker/fork-shell!
-(A realistic implementation needs to wait until a response to notify-login! tells it where to find the code for the shell it wants to fork).
+(A realistic implementation needs to wait until a response/ACK to notify-login! tells it where to find the code for the shell it wants to fork).

 fork-shell! starts with a chain of Promises.
 It generates a new signing